mehulagg/gitlab_test/doc/administration/geo/replication/index.md

 For more information on tuning Geo, see [Tuning Geo](tuning.md).

+### Set up a geolocation-aware Git URL

+For an example of how to set up a Geolocation-aware Git URL with AWS Route53, see [How to set up a Geolocation-aware Git URL with AWS Route53](geolocation_aware_git_url.md).

 ## Remove Geo node

 For more information on removing a Geo node, see [Removing **secondary** Geo nodes](remove_geo_node.md).